-The PK concentration analysis set is a subset of the safety analysis set and will include patients who have at least one post-dose concentration measurement above the lower limit of quantitation (LLQ) for avelumab or doxorubicin.
+The PK concentration analysis set is a subset of the safety analysis set and will include patients who have at least one post-dose concentration measurement above the lower limit of quantitation (LLQ) for avelumab, carboplatin or paclitaxel.

-The PK parameter analysis set is a subset of the safety analysis set and will include patients who have at least one of the PK parameters of interest for avelumab or doxorubicin.
+The PK parameter analysis set is a subset of the safety analysis set and will include patients who have at least one of the PK parameters of interest for avelumab, carboplatin or paclitaxel.